Blog

 Port 587

 SMTP port 587 is known as the “submission” port, and is specifically intended for use by email clients that need to send messages to an SMTP server.
-Port 587 is the most secure SMTP port and the preferred port of ISPs and ESPs (Email Service Providers), as it works hand in hand with email authentication to ensure that only authorized senders can send emails through the server.
+Port 587 is the most secure SMTP port and the preferred port of ISPs and ESPs (Email Service Providers) for message submission, as it works hand in hand with email authentication to ensure that only authorized senders can send emails through the server.
 This makes using port 587 a secure way to send emails and prevent spamming and other types of email attacks.

 Another key difference between port 587 and port 25 is that the latter is open to the public while port 587 is used for SMTP client connections and is not intended for public use.
 It also supports Transport Layer Security (TLS)—the successor to Secure Sockets Layer (SSL)—a security protocol that encrypts emails while they are in transit.